Uriei/EDPlanetBearing/README.md

 This is an app to calculate the heading you need to follow to reach an specific point giving its coordinates on a planet in Elite Dangerous.

-Quick video example of what it does, the coordinates set are to a tip off I got.
+Quick video example of what it does (v0.5), the coordinates set are to a tip off I got.

 More info about the test in the video description.